 If the velocity is very high, of the order of the speed of sound in the fluid (in air it is about 340 m/s) the fluid resistance force is proportional to the speed raised to an exponent greater than 2.

-For a sphere of radius R , the Reynolds number can be estimated by replacing l by R in equation 4.11.
+For a sphere of radius , the Reynolds number can be estimated by replacing by in equation 4.11.
 To decide which of the two equations, 4.12 or 4.14, is more accurate, one may start by admitting that the Reynolds number is low and solve the problem using equation 4.12.
 If the values obtained lead to a low Reynolds number, it is then assumed that the solution is correct.
 Otherwise, one should solve the problem again using equation 4.14 and check that the result leads to a high Reynolds number but the velocity is less than the velocity of sound in that fluid (see problem 8 at the end of the chapter).

 The resistance to motion of bodies in the air can be assumed to be proportional to the square of the velocity, unless the velocity is comparable to or greater than the speed of sound in the air (340 m/s).
 Indeed, the viscosity coefficient is 5 orders of magnitude smaller than the density, leading to high Reynolds numbers.
 The Reynolds number is only low if the velocity is too low, making the air resistance force small, or in microscopic bodies.